springbootbuch/custom_datasources/README.md

 mvn docker:start
 ```

-to startup 2 containers with the databases.
+to startup a container with the database.

 ## Building